BSc (Hons) Forensic Sciences

 Are you naturally inquisitive with a passion for chemistry and biology?
 Do you like to solve problems for fun?
 Put these traits to work on this Forensic Sciences degree that equips you with the valuable skills you need to help support the legal process.

-It’s a hands-on degree, where you will analyse crime scenes in our purpose-built facilities and learn forensic analysis techniques in our state-of-the-art laboratories.
-You’ll go on fact-finding field trips to places like the mortuary and bomb disposal sites.
-There are work placement opportunities in year two, plus you’ll be taught by academics who’ve come directly from industry and forensic researchers at the cutting edge of their fields.
+It's a hands-on degree, where you'll analyse crime scenes in our purpose-built facilities, and learn forensic analysis techniques in our state-of-the-art laboratories.
+You'll go on fact-finding field trips to places like the mortuary, and observe bomb disposal experts at work.

-• Crime scene investigation
+• Crime scene investigation.

-• Body fluid analysis
+• Body fluid analysis.

-• DNA profiling
+• DNA profiling.

-• Fingerprinting
+• Fingerprinting.

-• Substances of abuse and toxicology
+• Substances of abuse and toxicology.

 This degree is ranked top in the UK for teaching, academic support and resources (NSS 2023).